-Two-Step Method
+Understand the Two-Step Method

-In general, you use the two-step process when you want to use protocol translation for one-time connections or when you want to use a protocol translator as a general-purpose gatewy between two types of networks (for example, X.25 PDN and TCP/IP).
-Your network administrator must first have configured the server for the transmission protocols you will be using.
+In general, you use the two-step process when you want to use protocol translation for one-time connections or when you want to use a communication server running protocol translation as a general-purpose gateway between two types of networks (for example, X.25 PDN and TCP/IP).
+You must first configure the communication server for the transmission protocols that you will be using.